mohannad05waheeb/Calculator/README.md

 # Calculator
-Calculator project with simple typescript And Tailwindcss
+Calculator project with simple TypeScript And Tailwindcss